 Untangling the intricate web

 By August, six applicants submitted bids, headlined by a consortium featuring industry heavyweights BetMGM, DraftKings, and FanDuel.
 A fourth company, Bally Bet, also joined the consortium.
-All four companies submitted bids to become a platform provider, with plans to also serve as operators in New York under their own brands.
+All four companies submitted bids to become a platform provider, with plans to also serve as operators in New York under their own brands and to offer sportsbook bonuses as in other states.
 The bid represents an “all-in-one package” for the New York market that eliminates the need for the commission’s selection committee to award bids to “any other proposals,” the consortium wrote in the executive summary of its proposal.

 The consortium estimates that, under its plan, the state would generate $600 million in gross gaming revenue in the first full year of mobile sports betting before increasing to $1.3 billion annually by the end of year three.
 Another projection from a consortium led by Kambi estimates that a New York market with nine operators will generate about $892.5 million in state tax revenue at a tax rate of 51%.
 The Kambi-led consortium contains bids from five prominent sports betting operators: Caesars Entertainment, Rush Street Interactive, PointsBet, Resorts World, and Wynn Interactive.
 Three of the five — Caesars, Wynn, and PointsBet — along with Kambi will serve as platform providers under the application.